 Option 3: Add a Ductless Mini-Split

 Since it has a wall- or ceiling-mounted air handler, ductwork isn’t necessary.
 You can even link up to four indoor blowers with one outdoor unit for zoned heating and cooling in distinct parts of your residence.
-A ductless mini-split might be the right HVAC option for your home addition if:
+A ductless mini-split may be the right HVAC option for your home addition if: